Information storage and near horizon quantum correlations: Discussion

-\paragraph{Discussion} Let be given a black hole of finite mass formed by gravitational collapse, with an entropy that is determined at the leading order by the Bekenstein-Hawking formula.
-If the total energy is conserved and the fine grained radiation entropy follows a unitary entropy curve, we have shown that the maximal amount of information, required to fully quantum mechanically describe the black hole system, has to be contained in a quantum entropy sphere whose radius exceeds the gravitational Schwarzschild radius.
+Let be given a black hole of finite mass formed by gravitational collapse, with an entropy that is determined to the leading order by the Bekenstein-Hawking formula.
+If the total energy is conserved and the fine grained radiation entropy follows a unitary entropy curve, we have shown that the maximal amount of information, required to fully quantum mechanically describe the black hole system, has to be contained in a quantum entropy sphere whose radius $R_\text{qs}$ exceeds the gravitational radius $r_\text{g}$.
+The latter is determined by the outermost marginally trapped surface being equivalent to the apparent horizon.
 Such an enlargement is understood to be the consequence of purely quantum gravitational effects implying that radiation gets purified via semiclassically invisible quantum correlations extending across the black hole atmosphere \cite{Akal:2020ujg}.

+If a trapped surface, satisfying the laws of black hole mechanics \cite{Hayward:1993mw}, forms and the NEC is fulfilled, a gravitational singularity will inevitably exist in the future of that surface.
+This is the well known singularity theorem \cite{Penrose:1964wq}.
+In the semiclassical regime, i.e. when the GSL holds, the generalized entropy can be used to define a quantum corrected version of the trapped surface.
+It turns out that a singularity in the future of such a surface still persists \cite{Wall:2010cj,Wall:2010jtc}.